BrenPatF/Sandbox/README.md

 :memo:

-The module is a framework for logging, consisting of 3 tables, 6 object types and 3 PL/SQL packages that support the writing of messages to log tables, along with various optional data items that may be specified as parameters or read at runtime via system calls.
+The module is a framework for logging, consisting of 3 tables, 6 object types and 3 PL/SQL packages that support the writing of messages to log tables (and/or the Application Info views), along with various optional data items that may be specified as parameters or read at runtime via system calls.

 The module is designed to be as simple as possible to use in default mode, while allowing for a high degree of configuration.
 A client program first constructs a log pointing to a configuration key, then puts lines to the log conditionally depending on the line minimum put level being at least equal to the configuration put level.
 By creating new versions of the keyed configuration the amount and type of information put can be varied without code changes, to support production debugging and analysis.